infstellar/genshin_impact_assistant/doc/en/combat_assi.md

 [File example 2 Ningguang Zhongli Bennett Yunjin](./team_example2.json)

-There is also the sample file in the tastic folder.
+There is also the sample file in the tactic folder.